-- management of Corporate Finance is conducted directly by the Chief Financial Officer (CFO): - management of the two reinsurance business segments is responsible for drafting common underwriting guides for the entire world regarding their authority and results monitoring.
-The reinsurance business segments are also responsible for defining loss management policy; - the Asset Management Department, which reports to the Chief Operating Officer (COO), manages the Company's investments and the investments of some of the European and Asian subsidiaries.
-This Department monitors the implementation of the investment policy and is in charge of the entire Group investment reporting; - the Group Treasury Department, which reports to the Chief Financial Officer, manages the Group's Treasury, directly or indirectly; - the subsidiaries, as well as the branches and offices, must implement the rules defined by the functional departments of the reinsurance segments, the Asset Management Department, the Group Treasury Department, and the Group functional units or departments.
-The subsidiaries and branches implement all first-level controls relating to business management and ensure compliance with local regulatory, tax, and accounting requirements; - the Group Internal Audit Department, reporting to the Chairman and Chief Executive Officer, has the primary responsibilities below: - to inform the Chairman and Chief Executive Officer and the operating and functional departments of operating irregularities through the implementation of an annual audit plan adopted by the Accounting and Audit Committee, - to advise entity managers in the preparation of their audit plans, - to ensure the relevance and compliance by the operating units and functional departments with internal control procedures.
+- management of the two reinsurance business segments is responsible for drafting common underwriting guides for the entire world regarding their authority and results monitoring.
+The reinsurance business segments are also responsible for defining loss management policy;

+- the Asset Management Department, which reports to the Chief Operating Officer (COO), manages the Company's investments and the investments of some of the European and Asian subsidiaries.
+This Department monitors the implementation of the investment policy and is in charge of the entire Group investment reporting;

+- the Group Treasury Department, which reports to the Chief Financial Officer, manages the Group's Treasury, directly or indirectly;

+- the subsidiaries, as well as the branches and offices, must implement the rules defined by the functional departments of the reinsurance segments, the Asset Management Department, the Group Treasury Department, and the Group functional units or departments.
+The subsidiaries and branches implement all first-level controls relating to business management and ensure compliance with local regulatory, tax, and accounting requirements;

+- the Group Internal Audit Department, reporting to the Chairman and Chief Executive Officer, has the primary responsibilities below:

+- to inform the Chairman and Chief Executive Officer and the operating and functional departments of operating irregularities through the implementation of an annual audit plan adopted by the Accounting and Audit Committee,

+- to advise entity managers in the preparation of their audit plans,

+- to ensure the relevance and compliance by the operating units and functional departments with internal control procedures.
 The Group Chief Internal Auditor reports to the Accounting and Audit Committee of the Board of Directors of the Company.